This post contains affiliate links.

 - Lifetime access to the material – if and when it’s updated in the future, you’ll get it too

 Honestly, this is one of those things where you’ll get out what you put in.
-The course has not only helped me hone my writing skills but also focus on the pitching process and hold myself accountable to finally chase down this dream.
+The courses have not only helped me hone my writing skills but also focus on the pitching process and hold myself accountable to finally chase down this dream.

 I would not have worked so hard to land these articles (or even had the cajones to pitch them well) without this course.

-I think David Farley is a great teacher and I truly enjoyed this course.
+I think David Farley is a great teacher and I truly enjoyed these courses.
 If you take your time on each module, take notes, and write and edit your assignments with care, you’ll come out a whole new writer just like I did.